MarineJavourez/pdsnd_github/README.md

 ### Project Title
 Explore US BikeShare Data

+### Goal
+This project aims to present descriptive statistics and to answer interesting questions about a bike share system.

 ### Description
 In this project, I make use of Python to explore data related to bike share systems for three major cities in the United States : Chicago, New York City, and Washington.

-I wrote a script that takes in raw input to create an interactive experience in the terminal to present descriptive statistics and to answer interesting questions.
+I wrote a script that takes in raw input to create an interactive experience in the terminal.

 ### Files used
 The files used are :